dgoelitz/MVP-chatroom/README.md

   > It's a good little chatroom, free of all of the complexities of other places to chat.

 ## Quote from You ##
-  > Want to chat and play a game?
-Well now you can!
+  > "Want to chat and play a game?
+Well now you can!"

 ## How to Get Started ##
-  > "All you have to do is go to the website."
+  > All you have to do is go to the website.

 ## Customer Quote ##
   > "I really needed a place to chat and play a game.
 Now that this product is here, I feel fulfilled."